coder-karen/roledisplay/README.md

 # Role Display

-WordPress plugin that displays a notice with the user role plus a link to it's capabilities.
+A WordPress plugin that displays a removable and resettable notice with the user's role plus a link to that role's capabilities.

 ## Description

-WordPress plugin that displays a notice with the user role plus a link to it's capabilities.
+Role Display is a simple WordPress plugin that displays a removable and resettable notice with the user's role plus a link to that role's capabilities.

 ## Requirements
  * WordPress 5.2